Updated on October 10th, 2024 by Felix Martinez

 Business Overview

-H&R REIT is one of the largest real estate investment trusts in Canada, with total assets of approximately C$10.1 billion.
-H&R REIT has ownership interests in a portfolio of high quality office, retail, industrial and residential properties in North America, with a total leasable area of more than 28 million square feet.
+H&R REIT is one of the largest real estate investment trusts in Canada, with total assets of approximately $7.5 billion.
+It owns a portfolio of high-quality office, retail, industrial, and residential properties in North America, with a total leasable area of more than 28 million square feet.

-H&R REIT is currently in the process of a major transformation.
-It is divesting its grocery-anchored and essential service retail properties as well as its office properties in order to focus exclusively on residential and industrial properties.
+H&R REIT is undergoing a major transformation.
+It is divesting its grocery-anchored and essential service retail properties and office properties to focus exclusively on residential and industrial properties.

 Source: Investor Presentation

-H&R REIT has some attractive characteristics for prospect investors.
-Its management owns a significant stake in the company and, hence, its interests are aligned with those of the unitholders.
+H&R REIT has some attractive characteristics for prospective investors.
+Its management owns a significant stake in the company, and hence, its interests are aligned with those of the unitholders.

 Source: Investor Presentation